 - For rich, yellow yolks: Marigold extract

-- For strong, protective shells: Oyster Strong® System
+- For strong shells and healthy hens: Oyster Strong® System

 - For immune and digestive health: Prebiotics and probiotics